Esri/arcgis-maps-sdk-java-samples/README.md

 1. Open IntelliJ IDEA and select _File > Open..._.
 2. Choose one of the sample project directories (not the category folder) and click _OK_.
 3. Select _File > Project Structure..._ and ensure that the Project SDK and language level are set to use Java 11.
-4. Open the Gradle view with _View > Tool Windows > Gradle_.
+4. Set your API key in the `gradle.properties` file located in the `/.gradle` folder within your home directory.
-5. Set your API key in the `gradle.properties` file located in the `/.gradle` folder within your home directory.
+5. Open the Gradle view with _View > Tool Windows > Gradle_.
-5. In the Gradle view, double-click the `run` task under _Tasks > application_ to run the app.
+6. In the Gradle view, double-click the `run` task under _Tasks > application_ to run the app.

 ### Eclipse